This is your most important decision

 As a lower bound, our article on ways anyone can make a difference, no matter their job shows it really is possible for typical college graduates in rich countries to save the lives of tens of other people over their careers by donating to carefully chosen charities.
 And if you’re also willing to shift your career, we think it’s possible to do a lot more good again.
 Few other decisions in life have such big implications.

-So, by changing your career, it’s possible to reduce CO2 emissions by hundreds or even thousands of times as much as you would by changing your lifestyle — making that decision hundreds of times more important to get right.
+This example is for a 10% donation, but if you use your career to work directly on those solutions, that’s worth a lot more to the cause than $7,000 per year.
+So, by changing your career, it’s most likely possible to reduce CO2 emissions by hundreds or even thousands of times as much as you would by changing your lifestyle — making that decision hundreds of times more important to get right.

-If you want to make a difference, the most important decision to get right is your choice of career, followed by where to donate and what ideas to spread, followed by volunteering and everyday consumption.
+If you want to make a difference, the most important decision to get right is your choice of career, followed by where to donate and what ideas to spread, followed by volunteering, and finally followed by what you choose to consume.

 But most discussions of making a difference do the reverse: they start with the idea that “every little bit helps,” when in reality, every little bit only helps a little.
 If you have the option, focus on the big decisions first.